Shimla, Rajputs dominate Himachal Pradesh cabinet extension | Politics

 Shimla, Rajputs dominate Himachal Pradesh cabinet extension

-The profile of the new minister is as follows Vikramaditya Singh Son of former Chief Minister Virbhadra Singh and state Congress chief Pratibha Singh, Vikramaditya Singh, is a two-time MLA and holds a Post Graduate History degree from St Stephens College, Delhi.He was earlier nominated as member, public undertakings and e-Governance-cum-general purposes committees.
+These are the profiles of the new ministers Vikramaditya Singh Son of former Chief Minister Virbhadra Singh and state Congress chief Pratibha Singh, Vikramaditya Singh, is a two-time MLA and holds a Post Graduate History degree from St Stephens College, Delhi.He was earlier nominated as member, public undertakings and e-Governance-cum-general purposes committees.

 - Country: